ocvit/contr/README.md

 # io (global)
 # - provided by `concurrent-ruby`
 # - works as a dynamic pool of almost unlimited size (danger!)
-# - quote: "recommended for long tasks with blocking I/O operations"
 Contr::Async::Pool::GlobalIO.new
 ```